 SELECT name, JSON_VALUE(attr, "$.email.personal") AS email, JSON_VALUE(attr, "$.social.twitter") AS twitter, JSON_VALUE(attr, "$.interests") AS favorite_interest FROM tbl_user_profiles WHERE user_id = "sjohnson";

-MariaDB TX includes a comprehensive set of SQL functions for creating and querying JSON documents – everything from reading and writing fields, arrays and objects to creating JSON documents and merging relational data.Read more
+MariaDB includes a comprehensive set of SQL functions for creating and querying JSON documents – everything from reading and writing fields, arrays and objects to creating JSON documents and merging relational data.Read more